 These disparities have contributed to ongoing discrimination as well as racial gaps in socioeconomic status, educational attainment, and employment.
 Without a focus on racial equity when allocating settlement funds, localities run the risk of continuing a cycle of inequity.

 Invest in communities affected by discriminatory policies.

 Historical patterns of discrimination will take sustained focus to overcome.
-Jurisdictions should fund programs in minority communities that will tackle root causes of health disparities and eliminate policies with a discriminatory effect.
+Jurisdictions should fund programs in communities of color that will tackle root causes of health disparities and eliminate policies with a discriminatory effect.